DTACat/miside-google-translate-mod/README.md

 # Miside Google Translate Mod

-I felt bored so I translated all of Miside
+I felt bored so I Google translated all of Miside

 If the game crashes make an issue ticket.